COURSE TYPE:

 -

-Students in early childhood services are no longer required to be vaccinated against COVID-19 to attend work/placement on-site.
-While no longer mandated, individual services will continue to have the choice to require their students/staff to be vaccinated.
-This is a decision that can be made at a local level based on the requirements of each service, which may impact placement opportunities.
+Students in early childhood services are no longer mandated to be vaccinated against COVID-19 to attend work/placement on-site.
+Individual services will continue to have the choice to require their students/staff to be vaccinated.
+This is a decision that can be based on the requirements of each service, which may impact placement opportunities.

 -